 Navmesh Obstacles

-The objects that will remain static and will act as an obstacle need to be marked as Navmesh obstacle.
+The objects that will remain static, and will act as an obstacle need to be marked as Navmesh obstacle.
 You can mark a non-static object as an obstacle too.
-But a non-static obstacle will be performance heavy.
+But a non-static obstacle will affect the performance of your game.

 Baking a Navmesh